waterondaway/laundry-shop-system/README.md

 # Laundry Management System

 ## Project Description
-Re-upload of a Laundry Shop Management System project developed using C++ 💻 and utilizing txt files 📝 for data management.
+Re-upload of a **Laundry Shop Management System** developed using C++ 💻 and utilizing txt files 📝 for data management.
 It is designed to manage a coin-operated laundry shop 🧺, allowing for machine operations, receipt generation, profit tracking 💵, and a membership system.
 A simple and functional system to automate laundry shop management 🚀

 ## Features